Volunteering is an activity which:

 Do I need previous experience or skills?

-Where are the volunteering projects based?
+Where are the volunteering projects on the volunteering directory based?

 What if I don't like my volunteering placement?